NVIDIA/aistore/README.md

 ### Open Format

 AIS targets utilize local Linux filesystems - examples including (but not limited to) xfs, ext4, and openzfs.
 User data is stored *as is* without any alteration.
 AIS on-disk format is, therefore, fully defined by the local filesystem chosen at AIS deployment time.

-The implication is that you can access your data with and without AIS, and without any need to *convert* or *export/import*, etc.
+> **You can access your data with and without AIS, and without any need to *convert* or *export/import*, etc. - at any time!
+Your data is stored in its original native format using user-given object names.
+Your data can be migrated out of AIS at any time as well, and, again, without any dependency whatsoever on the AIS itself.**

 > Your own data is [unlocked](https://en.wikipedia.org/wiki/Vendor_lock-in) and immediately available at all times.